 - Opportunity Recognition

-Held for three and a half days before the academic year begins, residency at the University of Oregon’s Lundquist College of Business in Eugene, Oregon, includes an overview of the program, alumni presentations and team building activities.
-The residency session provides a foundation for the program and accelerates the formation of a supportive, positive learning environment and cohort.
+Held for four days before the academic year begins, Executive Immersion includes two days at the Oregon Executive MBA facility in Portland and two days at the University of Oregon’s Lundquist College of Business in Eugene, Oregon.
+Executive Immersion includes an overview of the program, alumni presentations and team building activities.
+These intensive four days provide a foundation for the program and accelerate the formation of a supportive, positive learning environment and cohort.

 Leadership and Motivation